KuriWasTaken/Werl/README.md

 I should also make the code a bit prettier by making functions in to separate files.

 I also gotta add if else statements.
 Should hopefully be pretty easy

+Also please give me credits if you make your own version of werl!